 As with most research, the number of possible directions, ideas, and contributions increase exponentially as time progresses.
-During my stay, I have compiled a long list of features that people have recommended, I have considered building upon, or other ideas which I haven't a clue how to address yet.
-I will outline some of these here along with possibilities of using the general software package developed to address multiple other problems in various fields.
+During my stay, I have compiled a long list of functionality that would enhance the software but not constitute a contribution to the research, features that people have recommended, algorithms I have considered extending, or other ideas which I haven't a clue how to address yet.
+I will outline some of these in their respective sections.